 Patents provide a legal monopoly to a Company albeit for a short period of time.
-During the time the patent is in force no other Company can use its invention for their own purposes.
-A casino in Genting Highlands, Malaysia held an exclusive patent for legalised casino and it enjoyed the legal monopoly for years in Malaysia.
+During the time the patent is in force no other Company can use its invention for its own purposes.
+A casino in Genting Highlands, Malaysia held an exclusive patent for legalized casino and it enjoyed the legal monopoly for years in Malaysia.

 Monopoly Example #7 – AT&T